Hotchkiss Family Genealogy - The Scottish Lines

 We go through several generations, some of whom were residents of castles and participating in keeping the peace in the Marches.
 Some were recorded giving away tracts of land.
 Please note that the Barons, who were the Marcher Lords had the power and duty to dub knights, and I doubt the records for all of these exist.

 John Hotchkiss of Pulverbatch had a son Roger (b. abt 1480).
 Roger had a son John Hotchkiss of Goze Bradeley abt 1512-1557.
 John Hotchkiss of Goze Bradeley had a son Roger Hotchkiss (abt 1533 - Feb 1573).
 Roger had a son William Hotchkiss of Hawkeswood abt 1556 to after 1608, apparently born in London as Hodgkins.
 William Hotchkiss of Hawkeswood (or Hocheswood) was incorrectly said to have married Jane Bromely, widow of Sir George Bromely, knight and chief justice of Chester, and daughter and heir of John Wannerton, esq, of Wannerton.
 However this was actually the cause of a messup in recording of the line owning Hawkeswood, because what really happened is that the true owners of Hawkeswood rented out the manor while spending most of their time in London after John Hotchkiss of Pulverbatch was knighted and the succession of both the knighthood and the manor followed the same people.
-Thus Jane Bromely became acting lady of the manor of Hocheswood by rental.
-It appears the wife of William Hotchkiss was in fact Jane Northwood of Northwood, a neighboring manor, as Norman/English gentry seemed to like to use the names of their estates for surnames.
+Thus Jane Bromely became acting lady of the manor of Hocheswood by rental from the Hotchkiss family.
+It appears the wife of William Hotchkiss was in fact Jane Northwood of Northwood, Shropshire, a neighboring manor, as Norman/English gentry seemed to like to use the names of their estates for surnames.
 William Hotchkiss's son Richard (abt 1595-1645) was also born in London as Hodskyns.
 It seems that people in London were recording the name as Hoskyns or some varient, as Hotchkiss to this point was mostly used in the Marches of Shropshire.
 I've documented several cases of Shropshire Hotchkiss sons in London, doing things like going to Oxford, and recorded as some spelling of Hoskyns.
 Richard had a son George (b.abt 1625).
 George was present for the 1663 visitation of Shropshire and most likely presented the Hotchkiss pedigree chart found there.

 The Hoskins Arms

 The Arms of Hoskins (Oxted, co.Surrey) are given as—"Per pale gules and azure, a chevron engrailed or between three lions rampant argent."
-The Crest is "a cock's head erased or, pellettee, combed and wattled gules between two wings expanded of the first.

 The earliest Hoskyns with similar arms was knighted in 1605 at Windsor Castle and was Sir Thomas Hoskins of Oxted, Surrey, which is just south of London.
 The only reasonable christening I could find for him was 11 September 1562 in London, which does not show parents.
 Sir Thomas had 8 children with Dorothy Aldersey from 1602 to 1618.
 The only difference between his arms and the Hotchkiss arms is a slight change to the crest, where the cock's head and wings are treated differently.
 Sir Thomas's pedigree was recorded in the 1623 visitation of Surrey.
 Sir Thomas apparently died in 1615 and the pedigree was given by two nieces.
 They gave his parents and grandparents, but the grandparents were very vague.
 Also an "Inhabitants Of London & Family Units" Census/Survey was filled out by his father in 1550 and seems to have somehow gotten all the information included up until 1601.
 I started with the earliest available Hoskins records, and eventually worked them into the Hotchkiss tree.
 This provided the actual records for his family and shows that he is in fact the great-great granson of the earlier Hotchkiss knight.